oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 General steps used to schedule a job:

-  1. All previous scheduled jobs are stored in a Gantt data strucuture.
+  1. All previous scheduled jobs are stored in a Gantt data structure.

-  2. All resources that match property constraints of the job("-p" option and indication in the "{...}" from the "-l" option of the oarsub_) are stored in a tree datat structure according to the hierarchy given with the "-l" option.
+  2. All resources that match property constraints of the job("-p" option and indication in the "{...}" from the "-l" option of the oarsub_) are stored in a tree data structure according to the hierarchy given with the "-l" option.

   3. Then this tree is given to the Gantt library to find the first hole where the job can be launched.